Skip to content

 Best for Magnesium Bisglycinate

-- Athletes seeking maximum magnesium absorption for recovery.
+• Athletes seeking maximum magnesium absorption for muscle function and recovery.

-- Individuals with sensitive stomachs prone to laxative effects from other magnesium forms.
+• Anyone with a sensitive digestive system prone to laxative effects from other magnesium forms.

 Best for Magnesium Oxide